Specimen Recording Agreement

 Legal and business advice should be sought and taken in relation to the specific circumstances of each case and nothing appearing on this website is intended to be a substitute for obtaining specific legal and/or business advice from a competent professional.

 Securing a Recording Agreement has traditionally been seen as the primary aim for most aspiring musicians.
 With the increase in the use and quality of home studios and distribution of music over the internet some now argue that the role of record companies, and hence of the Recording Agreement will diminish as artists decide that they do not need to tie themselves to agreements which have frequently been classed by artists as oppressive in order to get their music heard.
-However, the reality of the situation is not quite as simple as this as, even if artists do record the music themselves and put it up on their own web-site and even with the apparently miraculous promotional opportunities afforded by sites such as MySpace and the comparative ease with which a database can be created to use as a platform for viral marketing they are still faced with a fundamental problem.
+However, the reality of the situation is not quite as simple as this as, even if artists do record the music themselves and put it up on their own web-site and even with the apparently miraculous promotional opportunities afforded by social media platforms and the comparative ease with which a database can be created to use as a platform for viral marketing they are still faced with a fundamental problem.
 That problem is that without the marketing, promotional skill and (some say more importantly) budgets of the record companies they are going to have a hard time attracting anyone to their sites to listen to their music.
 So for the foreseeable future it appears that record companies will still have a role in the music industry which means that Recording Agreements will also still be around.